twelsh37/twospace/README.md

 ## License

-This project is proprietary software.
+This project is distributed under the MIT Licence.
 All rights reserved.